-- Retain angiographic components as tiered items within the DIST (conditional on Recommendation 7). - The Committee recommends that the linked angiographic items are: - Tiered by a measure of complexity. - Retained within the DIST to ensure compliance with the DIAS (rather than moving to the General Medical Services Table [GMST]). - The Committee recommends that procedural items should only be claimed with the corresponding angiographic item, and that this should be detailed within both item descriptors.
+- Retain angiographic components as tiered items within the DIST. - The Committee recommends that the linked angiographic items are: - Tiered by a measure of complexity. - Retained within the DIST to ensure compliance with the DIAS (rather than moving to the General Medical Services Table [GMST]). - The Committee recommends that procedural items should only be claimed with the corresponding angiographic item, and that this should be detailed within both item descriptors.